 Simple sugars, including sugary drinks, sweets, indulgent desserts, as well as hidden sugars like in table sauces, are definitely foods to avoid when you have sciatica.

 Quite simply, sugar significantly increases inflammation throughout the body when consumed in moderate to high doses and may also lead to type-2 diabetes when consumed in high quantities over prolonged periods.

 Both of these problems will lead to a worsening of your symptoms.

 Unfortunately, sugar is so easily obtainable in modern day society and is often used as a “secret” ingredient in many foods to improve their taste that it is difficult to avoid all together.

 The best way to go about this is to take some time reading the labels of some of the staple foods from your weekly shop; you might be surprised at the sugar content in ready meals and certain sauces.

 Cutting out fizzy drinks will significantly reduce your sugar intake if you are a regular fizzy-drinker.
 In some fizzy drinks, there is as much as 50g of sugar in one 500ml bottle!

 For a better option, replace your usual can of coke with a fizzy water and lime – you’ll still get the fizz, just without the unnecessary sugar.

-A substance found naturally in dark chocolate has the effect of reducing inflammation naturally, while you won’t find the same amount of sugar in dark chocolate as the milk variety.
+A substance found naturally in dark chocolate has the effect of reducing inflammation naturally (see this study here), while you won’t find the same amount of sugar in dark chocolate as the milk variety.